Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Constructivist theories propose that perception is constructed from both sensory information and cognitive processes.

-- Richard Gregory's theory: argues that perception is a hypothesis-testing process, where the brain draws conclusions based on previous experiences and expectations.
+• Richard Gregory's theory: states that perception is a hypothesis-testing process where the brain makes inferences based on prior experience and expectations.

-- Perception hypotheses: the brain's interpretations of sensory information that can cause illusions if they are false.
+• Perceptual hypotheses: brain interpretations of sensory information that can cause illusions if incorrect.

 Direct perception theory

-Unlike constructivism, James J. Gibson's ecological theory argues that perception is direct and does not require higher-level cognitive processes.
+Unlike constructivism, James J. Gibson's ecological theory states that perception is direct and does not require higher-level cognitive processes.

-- Opportunities: the opportunities for action provided by the environment are directly perceived without cognitive mediation.
+• Affordances: action possibilities provided by the environment, directly perceived without cognitive mediation.

-- Optical flow: patterns of movement in the visual field that provide information about speed and direction.
+• Optic flow: motion patterns in the visual field that provide information about speed and direction.

-Gibson acknowledges the role of sensory information, but minimizes the influence of cognitive processes, suggesting that perception is more about the detection of information than its interpretation.
+Gibson acknowledges the role of sensory information but minimizes the influence of cognitive processes, suggesting that perception is more about detecting information than interpreting it.

 Top-down and bottom-up processes